 Applicants are invited to submit an essay on any topic relating to postcolonial studies.
 We welcome essays from all disciplines, including cultural studies, geography, politics, theology, history, anthropology, literature, film, or development studies.
 The competition is open to any postgraduate student who is registered at any institution anywhere in the world, by, or within three months of, the submission deadline.All essays are subject to an anonymous peer review by a panel of established experts in postcolonial studies.
 The winning essay will, subject to editorial approval, be published in The Journal of Postcolonial Writing, a journal that has a long tradition of publishing innovative work in the field and which has had an ongoing partnership with the PSA.The winner will be awarded £250, and, should they not already be a member, will receive a complimentary year-long membership to the PSA.
 The runner-up will also have their work notably mentioned.

 Guidelines for applicants:

-- Essays should be no longer than 7,500 words (including bibliography and any notes), and must conform to the MLA referencing style), or shorter than 7,000 words.
+- Essays should be no longer than 7,500 words and no shorter than 7,000 (including bibliography and any notes).
 Any essays that are too long or too short will be automatically disqualified, so please ensure your word count meets this requirement.